diogro/expressionVariance-manuscript/main.md

 Histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance, whereas they are positively correlated with the mean expression [KG supp fig 1].
 Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.

-We also explore the relationship between tissue-specific chromatin states and SD rank, and contrast these tissue-level analyses to the cross-tissue analysis outlined above.
+We also explore the relationship between tissue-specific chromatin states and SD rank and contrast these tissue-level analyses to the cross-tissue analysis outlined above.
-Many of the cross-tissue correlations are recapitulated at the tissue level, including a strong and highly consistent positive correlation between the proportion of gene regions made up on enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription [KG supp fig 2].
+Many of the cross-tissue correlations are recapitulated at the tissue level, including a strong and highly consistent positive correlation between the proportion of gene regions made up of enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription [KG supp fig 2].
 Two blood associations stand out as being different from the consistent effects across the other tissue-level and cross-tissue associations.
 First, the weak promoter state is positively correlated with gene expression variance in all comparisons except blood.
 Second, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood, such that there is a positive correlation between histone marks associated with weak transcription and blood gene expression variance [KG supp fig 2].